chihacknight/chihacknight.org/_posts/events/2019-05-21-meet-the-new-chihacknight.md

   - events
 links:
 title: "Meet the New Chi Hack Night"
-description: "Chi Hack Night has been in existence, in some form, for seven years.
+description: "This week marks Chi Hack Night's 350th event and 7th anniversary!
 What started in a tiny room in 1871 as a place for people to discuss the open data movement and work with the new information that was coming from the city of Chicago has grown into one of the best-known civic tech events in the city.
 In 2018, Chi Hack Night community leaders and participants made the decision to incorporate as a non-profit to ensure the future of the organization and to adopt a structure that would better serve both the community of CHN and the city of Chicago."
 speakers:
+ - Derek Eder, Chi Hack Night
+ - Mieko Furuhashi, Chi Hack Night
+ - Steve Ediger, Chi Hack Night
 image: /images/blog/2018-11-09-non-profit/leadership-retreat.jpg
 image_credit:
 date: 2019-05-21T18:00:00-05:00